RobotLocomotion/drake/drake/doc/models.rst

 `SDF <http://sdformat.org/>`_ - Simulation Description Format.
 An XML format that describes objects and environments for robot simulators, visualization, and control.
 SDF is OSRF's successor to URDF.
-In SDF, additional things besides robots can be modelled, such as the pose of the robot in the world, and things that are not robots (e.g. lights).
+In SDF, additional things besides robots can be modeled, such as the pose of the robot in the world, and things that are not robots (e.g., lights).
 Pose and non-robots cannot be modeled in URDF.
 Relative to URDF, SDF is being more actively maintained.

 `Texture <https://en.wikipedia.org/wiki/Texture_mapping#Texture_maps>`_ - the